 The Metas Bulk Editor for WordPress

-In the Onpage section of BAVOKO SEO Tools, you can use the SEO Bulk Editor to edit the metadata of several consecutive pages in no time.
+Within the Tools section of BAVOKO SEO Tools, you can use the SEO Bulk Editor to edit the metadata of several consecutive pages in no time.

-- Navigate to “Onpage” > “Metas” and enter the tab “Bulk Editor”
+- Navigate to “Tools” > “Metas” and enter the tab “Bulk Editor”.

 - In the Bulk Editor, select the appropriate post type (e.g. pages, posts, or WooCommerce products) to view each article within each section.